-To address the challenges faced and compete in the 21st century, railroads must modernize all aspects of their business, including the terms and conditions of employment.
+To address challenges and compete in the 21st century, railroads must modernize all aspects of their business, including the terms and conditions of employment.
 In particular, certain work rules have not been updated at the national bargaining table for decades and now deviate significantly from industrial workplace standards.

 MODERNIZATION OF RAILROAD WORK RULES IS AN IMPERATIVE

-This has happened across every railroad system and every employee craft: steam engines were retired with the introduction of diesel-electric locomotives, modern communication networks have replaced antiquated telegraph and signal systems, advanced machinery now performs much of track maintenance and construction, and intermodal traffic has arisen as a critical component of the modern railroad business model, even as other traffic, such as passenger rail, has declined or disappeared.
+This has happened across every railroad system and every employee craft: steam engines were retired with the introduction of diesel-electric locomotives, modern communication networks have replaced antiquated telegraph and signal systems, advanced machinery now performs much of track maintenance and construction and intermodal traffic has arisen as a critical component of the modern railroad business model, even as other traffic, such as passenger rail, has declined or disappeared.

 The most important benefit of modernization has been improved safety.
-Through investment in technology, new equipment, and new methods of operation, the railroads have become one of the safest industrial sectors in the United States, and recent years have been the industry’s safest on record.
+Through investment in technology, new equipment and new methods of operation, the railroads have become one of the safest industrial sectors in the United States, and recent years have been the industry’s safest on record.
 Importantly, America’s railroads also have lower employee injury rates than trucking, airlines, agriculture, mining, manufacturing and construction — even lower than grocery stores.

-Reform can and should result in safer workplaces, better schedules, expanded skills, greater access to technology and a wider range of jobs that allow employees to go home to their families every night.
-Securing a future with generous pay, benefits and healthcare can and will remain part of this employment model if we succeed in meeting these challenges.
+Reform can and should result in an improved quality of life, safer workplaces, better schedules, expanded skills, greater access to technology and a wider range of jobs that allow employees to go home to their families every night.
+Securing a future with generous pay, benefits and healthcare can and will remain part of this employment model if railroads succeed in meeting these challenges.

 A Broad Range of Outdated Practices

-Other critical work rule reforms likewise seek to modernize a range of outdated practices, many of which have not been reexamined for decades.
+Other critical work rule reforms likewise seek to modernize a range of outdated practices, many of which have not been addressed for decades.
 In this round, the railroads are seeking changes to rules that restrict flexibility, impede efficiency, degrade the industry’s ability to compete and no longer reflect mainstream standards.

 While the railroads’ proposed work rule reforms cover all crafts, the impact of those proposals vary by craft and include the following:

 - Updating provisions that restrict management discretion over the assignment of work or that continue to allow for antiquated methods of distribution of work assignments.
-Additional discretion in these areas would add flexibility over which crafts (as well as employees with certain qualifications within a craft) may perform work in various circumstances, when such work may be assigned and performed, the duration of time the work may be performed, and the circumstances under which work rules may be relaxed to meet customer demands.
+Additional discretion in these areas would add flexibility over which crafts (as well as employees with certain qualifications within a craft) may perform work in various circumstances, when such work may be assigned and performed, the duration of time the work may be performed and the circumstances under which work rules may be relaxed to meet customer demands.